peterhry/peterhrynkow.com/resume.md

 ## Strengths

 - Breaking down complex problems and generating elegant technical solutions that balance cost, effort, and value to the business
-- Motivating engineers, recognizing their strengths, and coaching them to reach their full potential.
+- Motivating engineers, recognizing their strengths, and coaching them to reach their potential.
 - Focusing engineering teams on the right problems and challenging them to deliver solutions with the greatest customer value — even when it means going out of their comfort zone.

 ## Work history